elijahdecker/AdventOfCode/ReadMe.md

 The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

+### Automation
+The Puzzle Helper does follow the automation guidelines on the [/r/adventofcode community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).

+Specifically:
+* Outbound calls are throttled to every 3 minutes in the AdventOfCodeGateway's `ThrottleCall()` function
+* Once inputs are downloaded, they are cached locally (PuzzleHelper's `WriteInputFile(int year, int day)` function) through either the `api/puzzle-helper` or `api/puzzle-helper-daily` endpoints described below.
+* If you suspect your input is corrupted, you can get a fresh copy by deleting the old file and re-running the `api/puzzle-helper-daily` endpoint.
+* The User-Agent header in the Program.cs's gateway configuration is set to me since I maintain this tool :)

 ## API

 ### GET `api/run-solution`